 You may have already CBDa in your CBD products and not even know it.
-CBDa (cannabidiolic acid) is a cannabinoid found in raw cannabis plants, but you can sometimes find traces of it in many full spectrum CBD oils.
+CBDa (cannabidiolic acid) is a cannabinoid found in raw cannabis plants, and is the precursor of the CBD cannabinoid found in raw cannabis flowers.

 Raw cannabis is the unprocessed form of the cannabis sativa plant, which exists in its most natural state.
 The most common way to use the cannabis plant is to dry the cannabinoid and terpene-rich buds and cure it before smoking or cooking it to "activate" the cannabinoids.